 What are we doing?

-The Citizenship and Integration Initiative (CII) works closely with the Mayor of London to advance shared goals on social integration.
+The Citizenship and Integration Initiative (CII) works closely with civil society and the Mayor of London to advance our shared goals on social integration.
 These are:

 - PARTICIPATION: Encouraging active citizenship and increasing voter registration

 - EQUALITIES: Supporting young Londoners and Europeans to secure their legal rights